zendtech/IbmiToolkit/README.md

 The Toolkit is open source and has been developed with help from Alan Seiden and the community.

-Community discussion of the Toolkit happens at the ‘Club Seiden’ forum: http://club.alanseiden.com/community/
+Discussion of the Toolkit (usage and how to contribute) happens at the ‘Club Seiden’ forum: http://club.alanseiden.com/community/

 Current Main Features: